So why on Earth do we call it Good Friday?

-When the film ‘The Passion of the Christ’ was released I remember listening to film critic Mark Kermode describing it as a horror film andactualy I think that he is right.
+When the film ‘The Passion of the Christ’ was released I remember listening to film critic Mark Kermode describing it as a horror film and when you think about it, this is a really accurate description of it.
 The death of Jesus was horrific and if we looking just at the nature of Jesus’ death then it is definitely a bad and not a good day of remembrance.

 What makes it Good Friday is the reason why Jesus died.